.ly: Registration

 A .ly registration is the process of registering a user domain name within the ccTLD for Libya.
-The .ly domain, introduced in 1997, is administered by the registry LYNIC on behalf of the General Post and Telecommunication Company.
+The .ly domain, introduced in 1997, is administered by the registry LYNIC on behalf of the Libyan Post Telecommunications & Information Technology Company (formerly the General Post and Telecommunication Company).
 This domain is mainly for the use of the general public of Libya.

 LYNIC appoints recognized registrars to offer .ly domain names, and these registrars perform all the domain registration tasks on behalf of LYNIC.
-Libya Telecom & Technology (ltt.ly) is one of the pioneers that offer .ly domains to companies and organizations.
+Libya Telecom & Technology (ltt.ly) is one of those that offer .ly domains to companies and organizations.
 Sub-domains are also provided within the .ly domain, at the second and third levels beneath various second levels.

 According to the registration site, registered .ly domain names must not be "obscene, scandalous, indecent, or contrary to Libyan law or Islamic morality".

 LYNIC registers domain names on a first-come, first-served basis.
 Applicants may apply for domains with a registration fee of $75 for each domain.
 Before registration, the domain name, company name, trademark registration, and other legal documents must be provided.
 In addition, the .ly domain names being registered should not violate any rules set forth by the registrar.
 Domain names may be registered for a minimum of one year.

 Applicants may register domains online or through official registrars list.
 After completing the registration process, an email is sent to the applicant's billing contact address.
 The .ly domain name becomes active within a few minutes of that email notification.